Effie Petersdorf, MD, Chair

 To promote the delivery of high-quality patient and family-centered care that optimizes the quality of life of patients undergoing hematopoietic cell transplantation.
 The delivery of such care is the product of research, education and clinical care management.

-If you are already a member of ASBMT, send an email to email@example.com to join this SIG.
+If you are already a member of ASTCT, send an email to firstname.lastname@example.org to join this SIG.

 Background and Philosophy

 The Palliative and Supportive Care SIG recognizes that all patients under the care of a hematologist-oncologist benefit from discussions that support complex decision making and advance care planning, quality of life (QOL) and palliative care (PC) needs with each member of their medical team.
 The SIG will focus on attainable goals meeting the needs of transplant patients and their families.
 At the same time, the SIG recognizes that many of the PC concepts that are integral to the care of transplant patients are best addressed as early in the course of a patient’s medical care as possible, involve providers who care for these patients starting at the time of diagnosis, and continue long after the transplant procedure to support the long-term needs of transplant survivors.
 For this reason, the SIG has identified long-term goals and questions broader in nature than those raised in the hematopoietic cell transplant (HCT) setting, but complementary to transplant-specific issues.
 It is the belief of the SIG that these long-term initiatives will ultimately help all patients who receive care for life-threatening hematologic/oncologic disorders.
 Furthermore, the SIG recognizes that the long-term goals may require continuous refinement as progress continues.